Moon-0xff/gnome-mpris-label/README.md

 ## Manual Installation
 Note: you can also [install it from extensions.gnome.org](https://extensions.gnome.org/extension/4928/mpris-label) with just one click.
 If this is your first time installing an extension perhaps you don't have the necessary software to do it though.
 Visit the page for further instructions

-- Clone this repository `git clone https://github.com/Moon-0xff/gnome-mpris-label.git`
+- Clone this repository `$ git clone https://github.com/Moon-0xff/gnome-mpris-label.git`
 - Rename it to `mprisLabel@moon-0xff.github.com`
 - Move it to your gnome-shell extensions folder.
 Default path is `~/.local/share/gnome-shell/extensions/`
 - Restart GNOME and it should be enabled by default, check tweaks or extensions if it's not